silx-kit/silx/doc/source/modules/gui/plot/getting_started.rst

                )

-At least the following colormap names are guaranteed to be available, but any colormap name from `matplotlib <http://matplotlib.org/>`_ (see `Choosing Colormaps <http://matplotlib.org/users/colormaps.html>`_) should work:
+At the very least, the following colormap names are guaranteed to be available:

 - gray
 - reversed gray